RUB-SysSec/cupid/README.md

 $ ./docker/build.sh
 ```

 The script should abort in case of error.
+This may take several hours to complete.

 ## Run